 Your gateway to a wide range of online information resources

-The OU Library buys almost all its books and journals in collections called databases.
-The library subscribes to more than five hundred of them.
+The OU Library buys most of its content in collections called databases.
+The library has subscriptions to over five hundred different databases.
 They don't just contain journal articles and books; some of them contain other resources such as images, newspapers and music.